Afrotype/tac/fontbakery/fontbakery-report.md

 * 🔥 **FAIL** Glyph "ydieresis" has a legacy accent component (dieresis).
 It needs to be replaced by a combining mark. [code: legacy-accents-component]
 * 🔥 **FAIL** Glyph "ygrave" has a legacy accent component (grave).
 It needs to be replaced by a combining mark. [code: legacy-accents-component]
 * 🔥 **FAIL** Glyph "zcaron" has a legacy accent component (caron).
 It needs to be replaced by a combining mark. [code: legacy-accents-component]
-</div></details><details><summary>🔥 <b>FAIL:</b> Checking OS/2 fsType does not impose restrictions. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/googlefonts.html#com.google.fonts/check/fstype">com.google.fonts/check/fstype</a>)</summary><div>

-* 🔥 **FAIL** In this font fsType is set to 8 meaning that:
-The font may be embedded but must only be installed temporarily on other systems.

-No such DRM restrictions can be enabled on the Google Fonts collection, so the fsType field must be set to zero (Installable Embedding) instead. [code: drm]
 </div></details><details><summary>🔥 <b>FAIL:</b> Check copyright namerecords match license file. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/googlefonts.html#com.google.fonts/check/name/license">com.google.fonts/check/name/license</a>)</summary><div>